blockprotocol/blockprotocol/site/src/pages/workshop/workshop.md

 Whatever properties you define in the `BlockEntityProperties` type will be the ones available on `blockEntity.properties`.

-To provide sample values for whichever `properties` we want our `blockEntity` to have, we can update it in `dev.tsx`
+To provide sample values for whichever `properties` we want our `blockEntity` to have, we can update it in `dev.tsx`.

+At the same time we can update the `entityId` to something more meaningful for this entity to make the sample data easier to work with.

 ```js
 // src/dev.tsx